YZLoh/CS6440_medilytics/Documentation/Research.md

 **FHIR Implementation Concerns**
 - Thorough research was done prior to being able to successfully interact with the FHIR source for patient data
-- We were unable to find all the matching FHIR sources for other data such as organ information (this may be due to sensitivity issues)
+- We were unable to find all the matching FHIR sources for other data such as organ information, either due to insufficient concept code (BiologicallyDerivedProduct: https://build.fhir.org/valueset-biologicallyderived-productcodes.html) or restricted use (Media https://www.hl7.org/fhir/R4/media.html).

 **Python Client Usage**
-- The recommended Python client had various versioning and dependency issues
+- The recommended Python client (https://github.com/smart-on-fhir/client-py) had various versioning and dependency issues in their readme

-- Tried running flask app from the recommended python client (https://github.com/smart-on-fhir/client-py)
+- Tried running flask app from the recommended python client
 > error in system library
 ImportError: cannot import name 'Mapping' from 'collections' (/usr/lib/python3.10/collections/__init__.py)
 > installed lower version of python